angular/angular/aio/content/tutorial/first-app/first-app-lesson-11.md

 Perform these steps on the app code in your IDE.

 ### Step 1 - Create a new service for your app
-In lesson 10, you added a second route to `src/app/routes.ts`, this route includes a special segment that identifes the route parameter, `id`:
+In lesson 10, you added a second route to `src/app/routes.ts`, this route includes a special segment that identifies the route parameter, `id`:

     <code-example format="javascript" language="javascript">
     'details/:id'